-- Fixed-rate, monthly pay, level installment loans, with or without a balloon payment due at maturity; or - Adjustable rate loans with or without deferred interest or a balloon payment.
+- Fixed-rate, monthly pay, level installment loans; - Fixed-rate loans with a balloon payment due at maturity; or - Adjustable rate loans with or without deferred interest or a balloon payment due at maturity.

-Consider carefully the risk factors section beginning on page 9.
+Consider carefully the Risk Factors section beginning on page 9.
 Unless you understand and are able to tolerate these risks, you should not invest in the certificates.

 The certificates are exempt from registration under the Securities Act of 1933 and are "exempted securities" under the Securities Exchange Act of 1934.